iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 A non-exclusive set of `SpatialElements` grouped using the `PhysicalSystemGroupsMembers` relationship.
 A `SpatialElement` can be a member of multiple `PhysicalSystems`.

 The primary contents of the `PhysicalSystem` are `PhysicalElements`, but `SpatialLocationElements` can be included, as well.

+### SynchronizationConfigLink

+A Link to the Configuration for a Synchronization Job.
+By convention, a unique Id for the SynchronizationConfigLink such as a job Id should be set in the CodeValue property and a name should be set in in the UserLabel property.

+### ExternalSourceGroup

+If the `ExternalSourceGroup` has a *primary* repository than it should be persisted in the `Repository` property from its base class.
+If the group does not have a *primary* repository than that property should be left as `NULL`.